thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 Reverse Flow, attestation mechanism that can uniquely identify a Client are not appropriate as they could lead to unlinkability violations.

-> These models allow for fully private verifiability.
+> This model allows for private verifiability.
 Even though no optimised
 > scheme is available at the time of writting, the author recommends to follow
 > advances of anonymous credential within the Privacy Pass group.
 >